 Generating and nurturing leads are crucial to social media marketing.
 You can keep note of potential leads and their information to make it easier to interact with them.
 Lead generation can be measured through the number of emails or information collected from social media, participation in online events, or clicks on lead-generating posts and social media advertisements.

 Driving traffic to your website is one of the many benefits of social media marketing (SMM), so companies use posts to direct their audience to their website’s content.
 You can track this with clicks on your social media posts or using tools like Google Analytics, which shows how much website traffic your site received from social media platforms.

 2. Define Your Audience

 The next step in making a social media plan is to define your audience.
-This is crucial because it will then direct your strategies and content.
+This is crucial; in fact, some of the most infamous brand social media fails happened due to lack of audience awareness.
 When defining your audience, consider information about your ideal client or customer, such as age, location, gender, language, and interests.

 If you have existing campaigns, look into the demographics of people who engage with your content the most.
 Looking into relevant reports and statistics can also shed light on the target audience of your particular industry or niche.
 Likewise, any data you can gather about your current customers can help you define your audience (or offer insights as to why your customer base isn’t a match for your ideal audience).

 Finally, creating a customer persona is one of the best ways to get to know your audience.
 This is a tool often used by marketers to define a business’ ideal buyer for lead generation or conversion.
 Learn how to create a customer persona and use our free template as your customer profile for your business.

 Pro Tip: You can rapidly scale your social media presence online by enlisting the help of social media power users known as influencers.
 Influencers drive potential customers to your products or services through endorsements and usage.
 To get an idea of how this powerful method can help you, check out our list of influencer marketing campaigns.